razorcell/GBADMIN/README.md

 tynex-administration
 ====================

-Import to Zend Studio 9
+Import to Zend Studio 9, and use TYNEXADMIN.sql to import database contents